Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 Leverage is finance-speak for borrowing money to invest.
 This can boost returns, but it also increases risk.
 If you own a home, you know how this works.
 An increase or decrease in property value has an outsized impact on your home equity.

-Closed-end funds will generally employ at least a modest amount of leverage, though it is not uncommon for a CEF to be leveraged as much as 30% to 40%.
+Closed-end funds will generally employ some amount of leverage.
+Leverage of between 20% and 40% is most common, but some CEFs will use less (or even none), and a handful use more.
 Of course, CEFs generally don’t “borrow on margin” like regular mom-and-pop investors.
 They generally have access to more sophisticated—and cheaper—funding options.

 This leverage is a major reason that CEFs are able to generate some of the highest yields in the entire stock market.
 But it comes with risks.
 The same leverage that boosts returns when assets are rising compounds the losses when assets are falling.
 Furthermore, many CEFs tend to borrow at (normally) cheaper short-term rates and invest the proceeds in longer-term assets.
 That strategy is most profitable when the yield curve is steep (long-term rates are much higher than short-term rates), but it can be difficult to navigate when the yield curve is inverted (when short-term rates are higher than long-term rates), which was the case for a long stretch between July 2022 and October 2024.